Neptune Blog

 • cat_features: serves as the categorical features names (for LightGBM) or index(CatBoost)

-The function calculates and logs the metadata including description, training time, prediction time, and ROC AUC score.
+The function calculates and logs the metadata including training time, prediction time, and ROC AUC score.

 start = timeit.default_timer()